GTG Nord hydrogen grid

 more close Weiterlesen Icon

-To further support the ramp-up of the hydrogen market and offer market participants investment and planning security, the operators of the hydrogen core network will launch a coordinated process for reserving initial hydrogen core network capacities on 19 March 2026.
-The process will be based on the Second market information package.
+To further support the ramp-up of the hydrogen market and offer market participants investment and planning security, the operators of the hydrogen core network have launched a coordinated process for reserving initial hydrogen core network capacities.
+The process is based on a market information package published on 5 March 2026.
 It provides the related information on the development of the hydrogen core network in the form of clusters and the capacities available therein.
-The process will allow companies to secure the entry and exit capacities required for their supply relationships at an early stage.
+Starting immediately, the process allows companies to secure the entry and exit capacities required for their supply relationships at an early stage – an important contribution to securing hydrogen projects in Germany.

-From the start date, capacities can be reserved on the basis of a model contract agreed within the industry using a standardised application form.
+Capacities can now be reserved on the basis of a model contract agreed within the industry using a standardised application form.
 In the first step, reservations will be based on the network and capacity structures for the years 2026 to 2030 listed in the market information package.
-Reservation requests can be submitted using a standardised enquiry form which will be published on 19 March 2026.
+The capacity and cluster developments for the following years will be published subsequently by the hydrogen core network operators, taking into account the gas and hydrogen network development plan.

-Upon receipt of the capacity request via the enquiry form, GTG will carry out a review.
-If the outcome is positive, the reservation becomes binding through the signing of the capacity reservation agreement between GTG and the applicant.
+Please select the grid point type appropriate for your project and submit your request using the provided form.
+Upon receipt of your capacity request via the enquiry form, GTG Nord will review it.
+At the same time, GTG Nord will carry out a Know Your Customer (KYC) check.
+If both checks are completed successfully, the reservation becomes binding upon signing the capacity reservation agreement between GTG Nord and the applicant.

-GTG charges a reservation fee of EUR 0.25 per kWh/h/a for the reservation of hydrogen capacities.
+GTG Nord charges a reservation fee of EUR 0.25 per kWh/h/a for the reservation of hydrogen capacities.
+A minimum annual reservation fee of EUR 12,000 applies.

 Further information on the reservation concept can be found in the Second Market Information Package (published on 5 March 2026).